This article is a part of the series "React bits"

 }

 This is kind of gross right?
-We end up including a bunch of logic up in our component for displaying a simple confirmation modal, that messys up and distracts from what we're actually trying to do.
+We end up including a bunch of logic up in our component for displaying a simple confirmation modal, that messies up and distracts from what we're actually trying to do.

 This is where a pattern of encapsulating the open/closed state in a hook, and exposing just the needed parts to the calling components.